 Christopher Plummer as Captain von Trapp

-The Canadian actor (age 88) currently holds the record for the oldest Academy Award Acting winner and nominee for the movie, All the Money in the World.
+The Canadian actor (90-years-old) currently holds the record for the oldest Academy Award Acting winner and nominee for the movie, All the Money in the World.
 After The Sounds of Music Plummer went on to portray historical figures in Waterloo, The Man Who Would Be King, and The Insider.

 Charmian Carr as Liesl von Trapp